 And, along with their great success, the company wanted to keep giving back and also wanted to give their customers what they wanted, which just so happened to be T-shirts and underwear.
 Similar to their sock donation, Bombas donate a T-shirt and a pair of underwear to a homeless shelter for every item sold, ultimately ticking off other highly requested items.

-Tweets by bombas- Cushioned footbeds
+bombas- Cushioned footbeds

 - Honeycomb arch support system